cscsCSCScscs/pyodbc/Building-pyodbc-from-source.md

 #### Windows

-First of all, upgrade your Python `setuptools` module to the latest with `pip install --upgrade setuptools`.

 To compile pyodbc, you must use the appropriate Microsoft Visual C++ compiler for the version of Python you wish to compile.
 See the following wiki page for reference: https://wiki.python.org/moin/WindowsCompilers

 - To build Python 2.4 or 2.5 versions, you will need the Visual Studio 2003 .NET compiler.
 Unfortunately there is no free version of this.